 If your child – or the child of someone close to you – has just been diagnosed with autism, you are probably feeling baffled and overwhelmed.
 It is never easy to learn that someone you care for has a serious health or developmental condition.
 Below we help you get to grips with what this diagnosis means.

 How to Identify Children with Autism

 Autism is a developmental disorder that appears in early childhood.
 It forms part of a range of disorders known as autism spectrum disorders, or ASD for short.
 Other disorders on this spectrum include Asperger’s syndrome and Pervasive Developmental Disorder (PDD).
 Disorders on the ASD spectrum can be difficult to diagnose.
 This is mainly because the symptoms and degree of impairment are different for every child.
 Symptoms may range from mild to severe.

 Some features of autism include:

 Signs and Symptoms

 Symptoms usually appears before a child is 3 years old.
-Some symptoms may appears as early as 10 to 12 months old.
+Some symptoms may appear as early as 10 to 12 months old.

 Varying widely, signs and symptoms in children with autism usually include:

 - Avoiding eye contact